 For deeper swimming waters than the beach provides, head to the fantastic swimming enclosure at Whyalla marina.
-This is the perfect way to cool off if you visit during summertime!
-There’s also a nearby fishing jetty.

-6. Whyalla Steelworks
+6. Learn About the Steel Industry at Whyalla Steelworks

 Producing around 1.2 tonnes of raw steel each year, Whyalla Steelworks is a major industrial site in South Australia, operating 24/7.
 The steelworks operation includes the mining of raw materials, as well as converting material to a finished product in the Whyalla Rolling Mill.

 To learn more about Whyalla’s steel production, head to Whyalla Visitor Centre on Lincoln Highway to book a Whyalla Steelworks tour.